Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-On WiFi-equipped Duet boards (Duet 3 Mini 5+ WiFi and Duet 2 WiFi) the MAC address is unique and set on the WiFi Module so this command has no effect.
+* On WiFi-equipped Duet boards (Duet 3 Mini 5+ WiFi and Duet 2 WiFi) the MAC address is unique and set on the WiFi Module so this command has no effect.

-The default MAC address on a Ethernet-equipped Duet boards is generated from the unique processor ID so there is normally no need to change it.
+* The default MAC address on a Ethernet-equipped Duet boards is generated from the unique processor ID so there is normally no need to change it.

-All devices running on the same network should have different MAC addresses.
+* All devices running on the same network should have different MAC addresses.
 For your printers, changing the last digit is sufficient.
+* In SBC mode, this command should be in dsf-config.g NOT config.g.

 ## M550: Set Name